31 July 2018

 The University’s case concerned the ability of tax payers to recover a proportion of the VAT they incur on their portfolio or investment managers’ fees.
 The University had argued that as the investment management fees it incurs are used to generate passive investment income, it should be entitled to recover a proportion of the VAT it incurs as input tax, because the passive investment income is used to support the generality of the University’s activities.

 The tax payer’s appeal against HMRC’s refusal to allow VAT recovery of any of the VAT incurred had previously been allowed by both the First-tier and Upper-tier Tribunals (UT).
-HMRC appealed the UT’s decision, which, following the hearing in December 2017, the COA handed down its decision on 27 March 2018*.
+HMRC appealed the UT’s decision, which, following the hearing in December 2017, the COA handed down its decision on 27 March 2018.
+Surprisingly, it chose to make a reference for guidance on the matter to the Court of Justice of the European Union (CJEU), as it felt that the question of whether the management fees incurred, in relation to a non-taxable investment activity, could be said to have the necessary link with the economic activities which they subsidise.
+The COA would be collating the terms of the reference as well as the questions to send to the CJEU in conjunction with the parties.

 What should you do?